, , , ,

 Attendees entered the event with little prior information on the specific wines to be tasted, making it more of a spontaneous exploration rather than a pre-planned tasting journey.
 This approach, while somewhat challenging for those such as myself looking to target wines based on cost and availability, provided a different element of discovery.

 The wines featured were Valpolicella DOC, a youthful and lighter wine; Valpolicella Ripasso DOC, a medium-bodied wine with a higher alcohol content; the more prestigious Amarone della Valpolicella DOCG, known for its unique drying process of grapes; and the sweet, rich Recioto della Valpolicella DOCG.
-These wines are crafted from a blend of grapes, with Corvina being the mainstay, supported by others like Corvinone, Rondinella, Molinara and a few more such as Oseleta and Croatina.
+These wines are made from a blend of grapes, with Corvina being the mainstay, supported by others like Corvinone, Rondinella, Molinara and a few more such as Oseleta and Croatina.
 Learn more in my article on Understanding Valpolicella and Amarone.

 The wines included those from Benedetti Corte Antica, Bronzato, Buglioni, Burato Wines, Campagnola, Cantine di Verona S.C.A., Gerardo Cesari, Colle Cerè, Cantina Corte Archi, Corte Merci, Costa Arènte, Damoli Bruno, Domìni Veneti, Cantina Giovanni Ederle, Mizzon, Pasqua Vigneti e Cantine, Roberto Mazzi e Figli, San Rustico dal 1870, Santa Sofia, Sartori di Verona, Secondo Marco, Tenuta Santa Maria di Gaetano Bertani, Terre di Leone, Tinazzi, Torre di Terzolan, Valentina Cubi, Villa Canestrari and Zonin.